seattlejs/seattlejs/request-to-speak.md

 # Call for Speakers

-We host meetups each month.
-Each meetup has a few twenty-minute talks and a handful of lightning talks.
+We host meetups each month on the second Thursday.
+A typical meetup has two 20-minute talks and may also include some short lightning talks.

 The speakers are folks just like you!